jimbike/rapidsnordic/rapidsnordic-astro/src/content/announcements/2026-01-23-wax-session.md

 ### Parent Volunteers Needed!

-We need parent volunteers to help prepare skis for tomorrow's race at 1258 Hidden Valley Rd, Ely, MN 55731.
+We need parent volunteers to help prepare skis for the January 24th race at 1258 Hidden Valley Rd, Ely, MN 55731.

 ### What to Bring
 - Skis that need waxing (labeled with athlete's name)